I want to garden. How do I get started?

 - Urban Design Lab | The Earth Institute | Columbia University, “The Potential for Urban Agriculture in New York City: Growing Capacity, Food Security and Green Infrastructure” (report – 2012).
 Beautiful presentation with narrative, maps and charts of the intersection of urban gardening, food security, obesity, lower costs, improving water, reducing crime, soil remediation opportunities, energy benefits of rooftop agriculture, and how to build community.

-Can I listen to Harvest Power Podcasts?
+Can I listen to some podcasts with Harvest Power?

 - WGBH, Boston Public Radio (podcast 14:10) “Food Waste with Corby Kummer,” Corby Kummer, Senior Editor at The Atlantic and renowned food critic catches up with hosts Jim Braude and Margery Eagan.